 The principal materials and supplies used in our operations across all our divisions include standard steel shapes, steel plate, steel pipe, welding gases, welding wire, fuel, oil and paint, all of which are currently available from many sources.
 We do not depend upon any single supplier or source for our materials and supplies.
-We anticipate being able to obtain these materials for the foreseeable future; however, the pricing, availability and schedules offered by our suppliers may vary significantly from year to year due to various factors, including supplier consolidations, supplier raw material shortages, costs and surcharges, supplier capacity, customer demand, market conditions, and any duties and tariffs imposed on the materials or other import restrictions.
+We anticipate being able to obtain these materials for the foreseeable future; however, the pricing, availability and schedules offered by our suppliers may vary significantly from year to year due to various factors, including supply chain disruptions, labor shortages, wage pressures, rising inflation and potential economic slowdown or recession, public health crises (such as COVID-19), geopolitical conflicts (such as the conflict in Ukraine), foreign currency exchange rate fluctuations, supplier consolidations, supplier raw material shortages, customer demand, and any duties and tariffs imposed on the materials or other import restrictions.
+In 2022, we experienced increased costs of materials and supplies due to inflation and continued supply chain delays and shortages, due in part to COVID-19 and Russia's invasion of Ukraine in February 2022 (and the related European energy crisis).
+While pricing and availability of materials and supplies did not significantly impact our results in 2022, these issues may continue in 2023 and may become material.
+See "Risk Factors" in Item 1A for further discussion of our use of raw materials and supplies and the impact of global macroeconomic conditions, COVID-19 and Russia's invasion of Ukraine on our operations.

-The majority of the steel plate used in our operations arrives at our facilities in bulk, which is then cut and rolled into the form needed or into tubular sections at our rolling mill.
+The majority of the steel plate used in our operations arrives at our facilities in bulk, which we then cut into the form needed or roll into tubular sections in our rolling mill.
 Tubular sections can be welded together in long straight tubes to become legs or into shorter tubes to become part of a network of bracing.
 Various cuts and welds in the fabrication process are performed by computer-controlled equipment.
 We procure steel from both domestic and foreign mills.
 Delivery from domestic steel mills can take weeks or months for as-rolled steel and longer for heat treated steel.
 Delivery from foreign steel mills, including transit time, can take several months.
 Additionally, the U.S. sometimes imposes tariffs on certain imported steel which can result in higher cost for foreign steel.
-To mitigate the risk of increasing cost of materials during the life of a contract, we often negotiate escalation clauses in our customer contracts for steel pricing adjustments tied to changes in relevant indexes.
+To mitigate the risk of increasing cost of materials during the life of a contract, we often negotiate escalation clauses in our customer contracts for steel pricing adjustments tied to changes in relevant indices.

-In addition to the materials and supplies described above used in our fabrication process, we also use third-party manufacturers for engineered and manufactured equipment added to the structures, modules and vessels that we fabricate.
-Such manufactured equipment includes, but is not limited to valves, fittings, propulsion systems such as engines, cranes, pumps, electrical and communications systems and other technologically advanced equipment.
+In addition to the materials and supplies described above used in our fabrication process, we also use third-party manufacturers for engineered and manufactured equipment added to the structures and modules that we fabricate.
 To mitigate our risk of increasing costs, we often negotiate and purchase such equipment from the manufacturer at a fixed price.
 Additionally, we may use subcontractors when their use enables us to meet customer requirements for resources, schedule, cost or technical expertise.
 Subcontractors may range from small local entities to companies with global capabilities, some of which may be utilized on a repetitive or preferred basis.